 Removal from the Aldermore Bank and other lender panels: Why they do it and how to get reinstated

-• Breaches of Aldermore Bank conveyancing panel Terms and Conditions
+• Breaches of Aldermore Bank conveyancing panel requirements

-• Failure to reapply to be on the Aldermore Bank convincing panel
+• Failure to reapply to remain on the Aldermore Bank convincing panel

 • How often will this firm be required to re-apply to remain on the Aldermore Bank conveyancing panel?